Fernán Díaz de Toledo: Early life

 Hamomo.) in Alcalá de Henares circa 1385.
 His mother was named María de Toledo and his father, from whom he received his Jewish ancestry, was named Pedro Díaz.
 He had at least one brother, Pedro, who similarly became a doctor in law.
 Fernán Díaz most likely converted from Judaism to Christianity as a child in 1391.
 After studying canon law at the Estudio de Valladolid, Díaz received in 1424 papal approval to attain a doctorate in law and decretals.

 At an unknown date, Díaz married Aldonza Gonzalez, a Christian widow who had previously borne three children.
 They had two children together: Luis Díaz de Toledo, who studied law at the Universities of Salamanca and Valladolid, and Juana Díaz de Toledo.
 Additionally, he had three illegitimate children.
-The first was named María and was borne to an unknown mother, while the other two, María de Toledo y Pedro de Toledo, were both mothered by Juana de Ovalle.
+The first was named María and was borne to an unknown mother, while the other two, María de Toledo and Pedro de Toledo, were both mothered by Juana de Ovalle.
 His nephew, Pero Díaz de Toledo, became an oidor in the Audiencia, a role that he also held during his career.